RobertLuiten/Cardy-B/README.md

 The heirachy works as follows (you can find all these files in Cardy-B/next-app/src/electionComponents):

+EligibleElections (in eligibleElections): EligibleElections stores all of the elections which is a user is eligible for and allows them to select a specific one to view.
+It passes ElectionProps to Election components

 Elections (in elections): Elections stores the ballot of selected candidate choices for the user, while also rendering it's name, the user's ballot, and all of the Contests that are a part of that election.
 It passes down a ContestProp from the array "contests" for each contest.
 It also passes down the "addCandidate" function from Elections to each ContestProp so that the ballot can be updated.

 Contest (in contest): The Contest function passes up the "restoreCandidate" function to it's election if it's applicable!
 Contest prints out the contest name, all of the candidates running, along with giving the user the option to vote for or 'reject' candidates.
 Once a user selects a candidate or narrows down their choices, the row will collapse until a candidate is deselected.
 It passes CandidateProps to Candidate components.